 What is the Rule of 90 in TRS Texas?

-The Rule of 90 allows TRS members to retire with full benefits when their age plus years of service equals 90, regardless of meeting minimum age requirements.
+The Rule of 90 allows TRS members to retire with full benefits when their age plus years of service equals 90.
 Example: Age 58 with 32 years service = 90, qualifies for immediate unreduced benefits.

 What is the TRS contribution rate for 2026?